Dumpster-Diving with the Music Man

 Keith also is passionate about music and movies.
 “My passion for music comes from my parents.
 Mom liked rock-n-roll, Dad was a jazz guy.
 This is in the days of eight-track tapes.
 When I was in trade school studying Graphic Arts, I worked in a record store, the funnest job I ever had.
 You listen to music all day long, go to concerts at night, how bad a job could it be?”

 But Keith admitted the world is changing, and life is changing.
 “I must be getting old.
 Do you remember when Starbucks sold music CDs?
 They had their own record label, their own compilations, for sale in the store.
 I loved them.
 Well, I was in line at the Starbucks by my house and I reminisced about that to the barista, and he looked at me and asked, What’s a CD?”

-Today Keith lives in Orange County, CA. He’s been married to Fernanda for over 20 years, and for once Keith was buying, not selling.
+Today Keith lives in Orange County, CA. He’s been married to Fernanda, and for once Keith was buying, not selling.
 “I had kinda given up on relationships for a while, but you meet the right person at the right time and it opens your eyes,” he said.
 “We were introduced by a mutual friend and suddenly we’re going out to dinner, we’re talking, and it was the right person at the right time.”
-They do not have kids but their home is completed with a 12-year old Shitzu.
-Plus, Keith’s extended family all lives nearby.
+They do not have kids of their own but enjoy time with Keith’s extended family that lives nearby.

 Today he listens to digital station KROQ2 and satellite radio’s First Wave, who play all the 80’s alternative music he grew up listening to and still loves, even the same DJs.
 When he has time, Keith still attends concerts and reads up on his favorite artist’s creative motivation and processes.